rehsd/VGA-6502/README.md

 # VGA-6502
-6502 assembly project to output to Ben Eater's "World's worst video card."
+6502+VGA+PS2 project (assembly, PCBs) to output to Ben Eater's "World's worst video card."

 I've been using these projects to learn 6502 assembly (and assembly in general).
 While the code is likely far from optimal, possibly, it will be helpful to some people.